Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 19

 terribly tired today.
 I wrote

-a bunch of letters after tea to
+a number of letters after tea to

-home, Mrs Slade & David &
+home, Mrs Slade & Daisy I

-for them from Ian, [?], home,
+got them from Ian, Stumpy, home,

-Dad & [?Molds] & a parcel from
+Dad & Molds & a parcel from

 home & a cake from Hampton.